Zoreo/mp_web_scraper/README.md

    - Extend the scraper to handle paginated results automatically.
 3. **Scalability**:
    - Upgrade to a process-based architecture for higher throughput.
+4. **Caching**:
+   - Implement caching to reduce redundant requests and improve response times for frequently accessed data.
 ---